djhayes1994/danielhayestech/README.md

-# danielhayes.tech
+# new.danielhayes.tech

 This is a personal blog that I am doing as a small project to learn development using Hugo.

-Static app is hosted via render.com
+Static app is hosted via render.com.

+Eventually I will fully migrate everything from danielhayes.tech, but for now it is on it's own sub domain.

 # Why did I do this?